 - Policy towards foreign funds was expanded.
 The percentage of foreign equity partnership was extended and in many ventures, 100 percent Foreign Direct Investment (FDI) was allowed

 - Automatic approval was now given for technology transactions with foreign firms

 - Foreign Investment Promotion Board (FIPB) was established to support and channelise foreign financing in India

 The economic reforms that were presented were directed at liberalising the Indian business and trade from all redundant restrictions and limitations.
 They indicated the end of the licence-permit-quota raj.
-Liberalisation of the Indian business has taken place with respect to:
+The liberalisation of the Indian business has taken place with respect to:

 - Eliminating licensing terms in most of the industries excluding a shortlist

 - Freedom in determining the range of marketing activities i.e., no constraints on development or consolidation of business pursuits